This post may contain affiliate links. Read the full disclosure here.

 I saw a major decrease in fungus gnats when I started bottom watering almost exclusively.

-Fungus, fungus gnats and a few other pests love damp conditions.
-I’ve found that by keeping the top couple of cms of soil dry really hinders any pest production.
+Fungus, fungus gnats and mould love damp conditions.
+I've found that by keeping the top couple of cms of soil dry really hinders any pest production.

 Again, top watering exclusively shouldn’t cause an epidemic of fungus or associated pests – it’s often a sign of a larger issue (often, you guessed it, overwatering).